 Former Royal Oak Inn, Conwy

 This building was an inn until its licence was terminated in 1899, sparking a legal battle which went to the High Court in London.
-The building is now a holiday let.
+It’s now a private home – please respect the occupants’ privacy.

 The inn’s licensees lived in the building next door (adjacent to Britain’s Smallest House), which was known as the “Royal Oak Bach” (bach = “small”).
 Both properties were owned by an Owen Williams of Berkshire until his death in 1832, when he left them to his eldest son, Thomas Peers Williams.
 One of the earliest licensees was Jane Thomas, who died in January 1819.

 The inn’s downfall began when the landlord was fined for selling diluted whisky.
 Ind Coope & Co, the building’s owner, later said the whisky was from a batch which had been tampered with while being transported on the railway.